 Running the most energy-efficient dehumidifier for 10 hours can cost you less than $1.

 Calculating The Energy Efficiency Of Dehumidifiers (Energy Star Label)

 Energy-efficiency of dehumidifiers is expressed by ‘Energy Factor Value‘ or EEV for short, measured in liters per kilowatt-hour (L/kWh).
 By knowing the capacity and power of a dehumidifier, we can (with a bit of unit conversion) calculate the energy factor for every dehumidifier.

-Here’s a quick calculation of how much will running an EEV 2.0 (very energy-efficient) dehumidifier cost versus an EEV 1.0 (very energy-inefficient) dehumidifier.
+Here’s a quick calculation of how much running an EEV 2.0 (very energy-efficient) dehumidifier costs versus an EEV 1.0 (very energy-inefficient) dehumidifier.
 For the energy usage calculation, let’s assume the following: